sebassem/myBlog/content/english/blogs/Unboxing/Introducing-Azure-Chaos-Studio.md

 ### Learning from the experiment

-This experiment has shown us that our system us not resilient and more work needs to be done to have it production-ready.
+This experiment has shown us that our system is not resilient and more work needs to be done to have it production-ready.
 In this next attempt, I will add an additional node pool and enabled the horizontal pod scaler and re-run the experiment again.

 Adding an additional node pool.